THIS POSITION IS OPEN TO CURRENT CITY OF CAPE CORAL EMPLOYEES AND THE PUBLIC IS WELCOME TO APPLY.

-Bachelor's degree from an accredited college or university in Special Education, Therapeutic Recreation, Occupational Therapy, Psychology, or a related field.
+Bachelor's degree from an accredited college or university in Science, Engineering, Management, Public Administration or related field.

 Licenses or Certifications

-Must possess a valid state driver's license and obtain a valid Florida CDL C-Passenger driver's license within thirty (30) days of hire or promotion.
+Must possess a valid state driver's license and obtain a valid Florida driver's license within thirty (30) days of hire or promotion.

 OTHER JOB REQUIREMENTS

-All relevant federal, state and local statutes, codes and ordinances, or the means by which to access such.
+All relevant federal, state and local regulatory statutes, codes, ordinances, and safety regulations or the means to access such.

-Principles and practices of effective administration, to include directing, planning, evaluating, and organizing.
+Principles and practices of effective management, organizational structures, administration, and leadership.

-Principles of accounting and budget development, evaluation, adherence and forecasting.
+Principles of budget development, evaluation, adherence and forecasting.

 Written, verbal, electronic, and visual communications for effective expression and clarity.

-Use of modern office equipment and various computer programs and applications, to include Microsoft Word, Excel and Outlook.
+Use of modern office equipment, computers, electronic devices, and various programs and applications, to include Microsoft Word, Excel and Outlook.

-Learn City-wide administrative regulations; applicable City-wide departmental policies; Personnel Ordinance and Collective Bargaining Agreements as required to complete tasks and assignments.
+Learn City Charter, Citywide administrative regulations, applicable Citywide departmental policies, Personnel Ordinance, Collective Bargaining Agreements and other regulatory documents as required to complete tasks and assignments.

-Relate to people beyond giving and receiving instructions, to include applying consistent respect, courtesy and tact in considerable public contact, with the media, and/or in delicate or confrontational situations.
+Relate and respond to people beyond giving and receiving instructions, to include applying consistent courtesy and tact in considerable public contact and/or confrontational situations.

-Adapt to performing under frequent deadlines and/or in response to emergencies.
+Adapt to performing under frequent deadlines, re-prioritization of tasks and assignments, and in response to emergencies.